 Far more people were injured in Kentucky traffic collisions than were killed, and over 17% of the total crashes in 2017 resulted in an injury.

 Injuries can be costly for the victim and his or her family, requiring extensive medical care and time out of work.
 In cases of debilitating or life changing injuries, the victim may never be able to work again and must adapt to a new lifestyle.
-Not only is this exceptionally challenging emotionally for a family, the costs associated with being critically injured in a motor vehicle accident are astronomical.
+Not only is this exceptionally challenging emotionally for a family, the costs associated with being critically injured in a Louisville car accident are astronomical.
 From surgery to medications and physical therapy, it’s easy for a family to become financially overwhelmed.

 Even though getting behind the wheel after consuming alcohol is illegal, it doesn’t stop people from doing so.
 Of the traffic collisions that caused injury in Kentucky in 2017, roughly 9% of those were contributed to by alcohol.
 Under Kentucky law, driving while intoxicated is immediate grounds for a negligence case, and families who were affected by a drunk driving accident are often able to bring a claim against the driver and/or the driver’s insurance to recoup many of the costs associated with the accident.

 Distracted driving can be just as dangerous as driving while intoxicated, but many people continue to text and drive or drive distracted in some way, thereby increasing the chances that they will cause a traffic collision.
 Of the crashes that caused injury in Kentucky in 2017, about 24% were caused by people driving while distracted.
 If proof of distracted driving can be obtained, the driver who caused the collision may be held legally responsible for his or her negligence and the victim of the accident may be able to obtain compensation for damages.